 Large cranes and construction sites are signs of progress for Louisville MSD as it significantly reduces sewer overflows into local waterways.
 On July 23, the MSD Board approved the utility’s 2018-19 fiscal year budget that includes more than $128 million for projects in the federal Consent Decree.

-Twelve years ago, MSD began approximately $900 million effort to eliminate sanitary sewer overflows and reduce combined sewer overflows by 98 percent in a typical rainfall year.
+Twelve years ago, MSD began approximately $900 million effort to eliminate sanitary sewer overflows and reduce combined sewer overflows.
 Because much of Louisville’s sewer system was installed nearly 100 years ago, rainwater can mix with wastewater and overwhelm the pipes.
 Rain can cause a combination of wastewater and stormwater to overflow into the Ohio River and our local streams.
 This work to significantly reduce overflows — MSD consent decree work — will be complete at the end of 2024.

 In 2018-2019, MSD will focus on three basin projects and the Waterway Protection Tunnel to prevent combined sewer overflows: